 WEBSITE PRIVACY STATEMENT

-This Website Privacy Statement applies to this Website which is operated by the Judicial Commission of Victoria under the domain name www.judicialcommission.vic.gov.au ('Website').
+This Website Privacy Statement applies to this Website which is operated by the Judicial Commission of Victoria under the domain name www.judicialcommission.vic.gov.au (External link) ('Website').
 This Website Privacy Statement explains how your personal information (being information capable of identifying you as an individual) will be handled as you access and interact with this Website.
 The practices outlined in this Website Privacy Statement are subject to any rights we may have to handle personal information in accordance with law.

 COLLECTION OF YOUR PERSONAL INFORMATION